 They say it takes a village to raise a child.
 In the past, that village had some really strange ideas about child rearing.
 From taping the mouth closed to drugging babies to 'cure' colic, the world of parenting has historically been trial and error!

-Even in the darkest of midnight tantrums it’s a small comfort to know that with the glories of modern medicine and the 20/20 of hindsight, we know these ideas are quite frowned upon.
+Even in the darkest of midnight tantrums, it’s a small comfort to know that with the glories of modern medicine and the 20/20 of hindsight, we know most of these ideas are quite frowned upon.

-Robin Barker has seen many a parenting 'trend' in her day, and even some long before she was around.
-She’s positive some family fads that should never see the light of day again.
+Baby Love author Robin Barker has seen many a parenting 'trend' in her day, and even some long before she was around.
+She’s positive some family fads should never see the light of day again.

 While it’s still quite a contentious topic today, it might pain you to know that swaddling - in the modern sense - has some pretty on-the-nose foundations.

-If you think that sounds rough, take a look at what Jacques Russoue wrote in his book On Education about the swaddle;
+If you think that sounds rough, take a look at what Jean-Jacques Rousseau wrote in his book On Education about the swaddle:

 “Whence comes this unreasonable custom?
 From an unnatural practice.
 Since mothers despise their primary duty and do not wish to nurse their own children, they have had to entrust them to mercenary women.
 These women thus become mothers to a stranger's children, who by nature mean so little to them that they seek only to spare themselves trouble.
 A child unswaddled would need constant watching; well swaddled it is cast into a corner and its cries are ignored.”